As Ugly as They Wanna Be

-EP information
+Overview

-Two tracks "Madman" and "Everything About You" later appeared on the band's 1992 debut album America's Least Wanted with only little changes (new vocal track on "Madman" and spoken intro on "Everything About You").
-Rhythm guitar parts of both songs originally played by Roger Lahr was replaced by those of Lahr's successor Dave Fortman's, for that album.
+Two tracks—"Madman" and "Everything About You"—later appeared on the band's 1992 debut album America's Least Wanted with only little changes (new vocal track on "Madman" and spoken intro on "Everything About You").
+Rhythm guitar parts on both songs that were originally played by Roger Lahr were replaced by those of Lahr's successor Dave Fortman's for the album.
 "Everything About You" later became a hit single and was used in the movie Wayne's World, which was released the following year.

 The track "Sweet Leaf" is a cover of British heavy metal band Black Sabbath.